Contributing

 Do capitalize all characters of two to three character acronyms, except the first word of a camel-cased identifier.

-is an example of a short acronym (IP) used as the first word of a Pascal-cased identifier.
-A parameter named ipAddress
+A class named IPAddress is an example of a short acronym (IP) used as the first word of a Pascal-cased identifier.
+A parameter named ipAddress is an example of a short acronym (ip) used as the first word of a camel-cased identifier.

 Do capitalize only the first character of acronyms with four or more characters, except the first word of a camel-cased identifier.

-is an example of a long acronym (Uuid) used as the first word of a Pascal-cased identifier.
-A parameter named uuidGenerator
+A class named UuidGenerator is an example of a long acronym (Uuid) used as the first word of a Pascal-cased identifier.
+A parameter named uuidGenerator is an example of a long acronym (uuid) used as the first word of a camel-cased identifier.

 Do not capitalize any of the characters of any acronyms, whatever their length, at the beginning of a camel-cased identifier.

-is an example of a long acronym (Uuid) used as the first word of a camel-cased identifier.
-A parameter named dbUsername
+A class named Uuid is an example of a long acronym (Uuid) used as the first word of a camel-cased identifier.
+A parameter named dbUsername is an example of a short acronym (db) used as the first word of a camel-cased identifier.

-- Avoid ending punctuation.
 When writing error messages for validation rules, refrain from including ending punctuation such as periods, exclamation marks, or question marks.
 This helps in maintaining a uniform style and prevents inconsistency in error message presentation.

 - Value should be a valid email address! + Value should be a valid email address